-Is your website any good?
+Is your website design any good?
 You’ve probably invested a lot of time and money into it, but how can you tell if it’s doing everything that it should be?

 The first step to measuring any of your marketing efforts is to start with your goals.
-The purpose of website analytics is to determine if and how your website is achieving those goals, so you know what’s working and what to improve.
+The purpose of website analytics is to determine if and how your website design is achieving those goals, so you know what’s working and what to improve.

 Without goals in mind, businesses can get stuck trying to measure everything.
 Even worse, they don’t know what to do with all their data and reports once they have them.